-A building warrant of fitness is a statement from the owner that the specified systems in your building are maintained, inspected and working effectively.
+A building warrant of fitness is a statement from the owner that the specified systems in their building are maintained, inspected and working effectively.

 As a building owner, you need to display your building warrant of fitness so that people using your building know that all the specified systems in the building are functional and working effectively, without any risk to their health and safety.

 As a building owner you have to:

 You may get a fine if you don't display a building warrant of fitness, or it has expired.

 More detailed guidance on your responsibilities relating to Managing your building warrant of fitness for buildings with specified systems(external link) is available on the Ministry of Business Innovation and Employment website.

 We will send you an annual reminder.
 The reminder letter includes information on completing the building warrant of fitness renewal form:

 The owner must sign two copies of the building warrant of fitness form.
 One copy must be displayed in the building, and the other must be sent to the Council, with all required Form 12A certificates.

 If a building consent requires a new compliance schedule, or amended compliance schedule, to be issued as a result of building work, a fixed fee is charged with the issue of the building consent.